-Explore Addis Ababa, Danakil, Harar, Bale and Awash National Park on this 10 Day tour of Ethiopia.
-Highlights of this tour includes; Dallol, visit to Dodom and Erta Ale, Harar, Awash National Park, Bale Mountain National Park, Herena forest and many more.
+Tour of Ethiopia Danakil Harar Bale and Awash National Park – You’ll explore Addis Abeba, Danakil, Harar, Bale, and Awash National Park on your 10-day itinerary of Ethiopia.
+This voyage include stops at Dallol, Dodom and Erta Ale, Harar, Awash National Park, Bale Mountain National Park, Herena Forest, and many more delights.

-Upon your arrival at Bole International airport Addis Ababa, and completion of the entry formalities, you will be met by one of our representatives and transfer to your hotel.
+After clearing the entrance requirements at Bole International Airport in Addis Abeba, you will be welcomed by one of our agents and transferred to your accommodation.

 Overnight: Jupiter International Hotel/ Similar

-The Danakil Depression can be said to ‘begin’ here.
-The site is spectacular, full of eye-catching colours, as in the sculpture springs.
-The desert has several points lying more than 100 meters (328 ft.) below sea level.
-You will pass through the small town of Berhale where the camel caravans stop before they proceed to the northern highlands.
-En route, you will come across a group of caravans heading to the salt mines while the others coming out of the Danakil with their salt loaded camels.
+The Danakil Depression is thought to have started here.
+The location is stunning, with eye-catching colors, such as the sculpture springs.
+Several locations in the desert are more than 100 meters (328 feet) below sea level.
+You will travel through Berhale, a little village where camel caravans rest before continuing on to the northern highlands.
+Along the way, you'll see caravans traveling to the salt mines and others returning out of the Danakil with salt-laden camels.

-Upon arrival, you will have a short refreshment break and continue to drive to visit Dallol.
-Dallol is a locality in the Dallol woreda of northern Ethiopia.
-Located in Administrative Zone 2 of the Afar Region in the Afar Depression, it has a latitude and longitude of 14°14′19″N 40°17′38″E with an elevation of about 130 meters (430 ft) below sea level.
-The Central Statistical Agency has not published an estimate for the 2005 population of the village, which has been described as a ghost town.
+You will continue your journey to Dallol after a quick refreshment stop.
+Dallol is a settlement in the Dallol woreda in northern Ethiopia.
+It lies in Administrative Zone 2 of the Afar Region, in the Afar Depression, with coordinates 14°14′19′′N 40°17′38′′E and an elevation of around 130 meters (430 feet) below sea level.
+In 2005, the Central Statistical Agency reported no population estimate for the village, which has been regarded as a ghost town.

 Overnight: Camping at Ahmedella

-This day will take you to explore Erta Ale.
-The Erta Ale Volcanic hills are 613 meters above sea level and are home to the most active volcano in Ethiopia.
-Walking up the volcano will commence after sunset so we can enjoy cooler temperatures.
-You will be expected to arrive at the crater around midnight where you can see the volcanic lake.
+This day will be spent exploring Erta Ale.
+The Erta Ale Volcanic Hills are 613 meters above sea level and home to Ethiopia's most active volcano.
+The hike up the volcano will begin after dusk, when the temperatures will be lower.
+You should plan on arriving in the crater about midnight, when you may witness the volcanic lake.

 Overnight: Camping at Ertale.